maikeleckelboom/maikeleckelboom/README.md

 - 👋 Hi, I’m @maikeleckelboom
-- 👀 I’m interested in full stack web development
+- 👀 Web Developer with a passion for building web applications from the ground up.
+- ✨ I enjoy staying up to date with the latest trends in development and continuously refining my skills.

 <!---
 maikeleckelboom/maikeleckelboom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.